Update: ‘Interior’ section updated.

 It (E³ 1.2) will bring a completely new experience to Audi and Porsche vehicles.
 This platform will feature a new unified infotainment platform based on Android Automotive.Dirk Hilgenberg, CEO, CARIAD (Volkswagen Group New Auto)

 Based on the PPE platform

 The PPE is highly scalable, making it suitable for different vehicle segments.
 Even though shorter than the MLB platform, it will allow improved interior space because of short overhangs and an elongated wheelbase.
-Expect the Audi E6 wheelbase to be longer than the A6L’s 119-inch distance between the axles.
+Expect the Audi A6 Electric wheelbase to be longer than the A6L’s 119-inch distance between the axles.
 Moreover, with no transmission tunnel, legroom would be superior.
-The Audi E6 may also come with adaptive air suspension and rear-axle steering.

-A possible flaw in the Chinese government document was the unusually high 0.318 Cd for the E6L.
+TopElectricSUV accessed a publicly issued Chinese government document that suggests the A6 Electric’s drag coefficient is 0.318 Cd, which seems unusually high.
 Audi has released a figure of 0.22 for the concept, and we expect the production model to be nearly as aerodynamic.
 Additionally, the boot space of the electric Audi was rated at 550 liters as per the Chinese data.

 |Battery Pack Capacity||83 kWh||100 kWh||100 kWh|